-- Reclaim the portion of Hogan Road that divides the white spruce stand; - Reduce the fragmentation of Natural Area D by moving the street access to its western edge; Maintain a portion of Natural Area D; - Maintain the natural drainage pattern and flow regime to the Sturgeon River (naturalization of existing north-south drainage ditch); and - Design all stormwater ponds as wildlife habitat; and - Consider lower density housing near the white spruce stand, and removal of the multiple-family housing designation west of the stand.
-The design concept is not considering this recommendation.
+- Reclaim the portion of Hogan Road that divides the white spruce stand; - Maintain a portion of Natural Area - Maintain the natural drainage pattern and flow regime to the Sturgeon River (naturalization of existing north-south drainage ditch); and - Design all stormwater ponds as wildlife habitat; and

 In addition to the above mitigation measures, the NAA recommends that the City create a management plan for retained natural areas, particularly those within Red Willow Park, to reduce the indirect effects of urban development on natural areas.
-In response, the City has developed a management plan entitled "Guidelines for the Protection of Natural Areas in the Timberlea Neighbourhood" to guide development and construction practices in Riverside.
+In response, the City has developed a management plan entitled "Guidelines for the Protection of

+Natural Areas in the Timberlea Neighbourhood" to guide development and construction practices in Riverside.
 The Grey Nuns White Spruce Park (GNWSP) Recommended Management Plan was prepared in May 2014 to provide guidance on preserving and maintaining the GNWSP.